 CSforAll NYC — An Opportunity for New York City Districts

 The University of Texas at Austin received grant funding from the National Science Foundation to conduct a Research Practitioner Partnership (RPP) study within New York City public school districts.
 The project team will be examining the degree to which co-design of curriculum, instructional practices, and teacher supports can build organizational capacity to support equitable computer science (CS) teaching and learning as called for by the CSforAll national movement.
 Learn more about the CSforALL NYC project or read the grant proposal.

-CS Principles curriculum, teacher support, and in-person professional development, including a five-day, in-person summer workshop and workshops on five Saturdays throughout the school year.
+- Access to the UTeach AP CS Principles curriculum, teacher support, and in-person professional development, including a five-day, in-person summer workshop and workshops on five Saturdays throughout the school year

-Current or prospective CS Principles teachers in New York City public schools who have not previously used the UTeach CS Principles curriculum.
+- Current or prospective AP CS Principles teachers in New York City public schools who have not previously used the UTeach CS Principles curriculum

 CS Principles Curriculum and Support Provided by the South Carolina Department of Education

-If schools wish to access new interactive features available starting in 2021-22, they have the option to separately purchase student accounts to upgrade their license.
+Starting in 2021–22, if South Carolina teachers wish to access the new interactive features on the Codio platform rather than the static version of the curriculum, they have the option to separately purchase a discounted license upgrade.
 Schools may also purchase professional development separately.

 AP CS Principles now qualifies for weighted funding in Texas through the Career and Technology (CTE) allotment.
 Increased funding is available to build your CS program by providing access to AP Computer Science Principles and AP Computer Science A to more students, through teacher and student recruiting, followed by high-quality curriculum and support.